sajan-gohil/itinerary_genie/README.md

 # Itinerary Genie

-AI-powered trip choreographer that turns a short to‑do list into an ordered, review‑aware route you can follow on a map.
+AI-powered local travel planner that turns a short to‑do list into an ordered, review‑aware route you can follow on a map.

 Monorepo: React + Vite client, Express + TypeScript server.